logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 ### Implement organization management on your own

-If you’re using the [organization](/docs/recipes/organizations/) feature to build your multi-tenant app, you might need the Logto management API for tasks like org invitations and member management.
-For your SaaS product, where you have both admins and members in the tenant, the Logto management API can help you create a custom admin portal tailored to your business needs.
+If you’re using the [organization](/docs/recipes/organizations/) feature to build your multi-tenant app, you might need the Logto Management API for tasks like org invitations and member management.
+For your SaaS product, where you have both admins and members in the tenant, the Logto Management API can help you create a custom admin portal tailored to your business needs.
 Check out [this](/docs/recipes/organizations/configuration/#configure-via-management-api) for more detail.

-## Tips for using Logto’s Management API
+## Tips for using Logto Management API

 ### Managing paginated API responses